tsackton/taelgarverse/docs/campaigns/dunmari-frontier-campaign/session-notes/session-117-dufr.md

 - May 30, 1749 DR: Look at the [Crown of Purity](<../../../things/artifacts-of-power/crown-of-purity.md>) in the [Mirror of the Past](<../treasure/mirror-of-the-past.md>), seeing the [Crown of Purity Vision](<../mirror-visions/crown-of-purity-vision.md>) recharge mirror

 ## Narrative
-Our session begins in Apollyon's temple, as the [Dunmar Fellowship](<../../../people/pcs/dunmar-fellowship/dunmar-fellowship.md>) recovers from [Apollyon](<../../../people/historical-figures/drankorian-emperors/apollyon.md>)'s initial attacks.
+Our session begins in Apollyon's Temple, as the [Dunmar Fellowship](<../../../people/pcs/dunmar-fellowship/dunmar-fellowship.md>) recovers from [Apollyon](<../../../people/historical-figures/drankorian-emperors/apollyon.md>)'s initial attacks.
 After Apollyon’s retreat into his inner sanctum, [Delwath](<../../../people/pcs/dunmar-fellowship/delwath.md>), just revived by [Riswynn](<../../../people/pcs/dunmar-fellowship/riswynn.md>)'s magic, leads a _Prayer of Healing_, restoring the group’s strength and offering a brief reprieve.
 While the party recovers, [Wellby](<../../../people/pcs/dunmar-fellowship/wellby.md>) investigates the side chapels, uncovering relics of Apollyon’s failed ascension to godhood, and finding a loose floor tile concealing a hidden staircase near the central altar.
 [Delwath](<../../../people/pcs/dunmar-fellowship/delwath.md>)’s _Ghostly Gaze_ reveals an undercrypt filled with construction debris and tools, with stairs leading even further down.

 The group pries open the concealed staircase, descending into the undercrypt.
 The pitch-dark space is littered with remnants of unfinished construction.
 As the chalyte knight takes point, he inadvertently triggers a trap, leaving him hearing chanting words of praise to [Apollyon](<../../../people/historical-figures/drankorian-emperors/apollyon.md>) in Drankorian, but Riswynn’s magic dispels it before the rest of the party proceeds.
 A scrying sensor materializes, indicating that Apollyon is aware of their movements.